kaustubhgupta/PortfolioFy/README.md

 ```

 ## Usage
 This action generates a index.html file which is website ready.
-Simply enable the GitHub pages to deploy the index file and boom, you have your portfolio which self updates when you add your projects or hackathons projects.
+Simply enable the GitHub pages to deploy the index file and boom, you have your portfolio which self updates when you add your projects or hackathons projects!

 ## Add Blogs updatation
 There is an action called [Blog Post Workflow](https://github.com/marketplace/actions/blog-post-workflow) which updates latest blogpost on schedule.
 You can easily integrate this in your workflow via this method: (I highly recommend to use this!)